Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 - `allowMaps` - An optional parameter, allows the ability to get the maps key-value pair elements; Default value: `false`.

 Example:
+> Uses the `ClientPrefs` class from the `backend` library package (folder), to check if the gameplay setting enables instakill when missing a note.
+Thus causing this stupid message.
 ```lua
 if getPropertyFromClass('backend.ClientPrefs', 'data.gameplaySettings').instakill == true then
      debugPrint('Gaming 100%', '00ff00')